A kitchen should be designed to be practical and functional, and not just merely a pretty sight.

 If you have a small kitchen, easily accessible cabinets and built-in pull-out drawers work wonderfully to keep small appliances and kitchen utensils in order; while hooks, rails and a kitchen pegboard are terrific and brilliant ways to organise anything ranging from pots and pans to hangers and shelves.

-Also remember to have sufficient room for your cabinets and drawers to open fully at the same time without bumping or hitting other cabinets, especially for cabinets and drawers that are placed at a 90-degree angle.
+Also remember that your cabinets and drawers should have sufficient room.
+They should be able to open fully at the same time without bumping or hitting each other, especially for cabinets and drawers that are placed at a 90-degree angle.

 4. Not enough lighting